swarbler/bestof/tech/pc-builds/cooling.md

 - **standard:** *they all perform similarly, pick the one you like the best/at the best price in your region*
 - **higher performance:** Arctic Liquid Freezer III

-{: .note }
-The Liquid Freezer III has a thicker radiator that may not fit in all cases
+> The Liquid Freezer III has a thicker radiator that may not fit in all cases

 ## Fans